Floyd Bennett Field: Decommissioning

-In the aftermath of the Vietnam War in the 1960s, the military was greatly demobilized.
-By 1970, the Navy was offloading property, including Bennett Field, to pay for the war's expenses.
-On March 5, 1970, the federal government announced that the Navy would start vacating the airport.
-Upon the announcement of Bennett Field's decommissioning, Mayor John V. Lindsay asked the federal government for permission to convert the field into a commercial airport.
+During the height of the Vietnam War in the late 1960s, military budgets were strained by a combination of combat operations in Southeast Asia and funding constraints due to President Lyndon Johnson's concurrent Great Society programs.
+This necessitated all the services, but especially the U.S. Navy and U.S. Air Force, to reduce stateside installation infrastructure.
+By 1970, the Navy was offloading property, including NAS New York / Floyd Bennett Field, to pay for the war's expenses.

+On March 5, 1970, the federal government announced that the Navy would start vacating the military portion of the airport and close the operational airfield.
+Upon the announcement of NAS New York / Floyd Bennett Field's decommissioning, Mayor John V. Lindsay asked the federal government for permission to convert the field into a commercial airport.
 Simultaneously, Governor Nelson Rockefeller proposed a $1.4 billion development on the site.
 If built, Rockefeller's development would contain a shopping mall, an industrial park, 46,100 housing units, and the potential for 180,000 residents.
 The governor's proposal had been in planning since November 1969.

-On April 4, 1970, the Navy conducted its last daily formal inspections of officers, an act that started the process of decommissioning Floyd Bennett Field.
-NAS New York's tenant squadrons and personnel were transferred to other naval air stations.
-A Naval Air Reserve Detachment, which supported non-flying units, remained.
+On April 4, 1970, the Navy conducted its last daily formal inspections, an act that started the process of decommissioning NAS New York / Floyd Bennett Field.
+NAS New York's tenant squadrons and units and personnel were transferred to other naval air stations.
+A Naval Air Reserve Detachment, which supported non-flying units, remained as Naval Air Reserve New York / Naval Reserve Center New York.
 The Navy itself continued to own the land for two more years.
 The Naval Air Reserve Detachment would occupy Hangar A until 1983.

-Meanwhile, the dispute over the possible future uses of Bennett Field continued.
+Meanwhile, the dispute over the possible future uses of Floyd Bennett Field continued.
 In May 1970, the state government released more details of its redevelopment proposal without consulting the city.
-The next month, Lindsay's administration wrote to the federal government, advocating for Bennett Field to be converted to commercial use.
+The next month, Lindsay's administration wrote to the federal government, advocating for Floyd Bennett Field to be converted to commercial use.
 U.S. President Richard Nixon supported a third proposal: turning the entirety of Floyd Bennett Field into a national park.
 This had been suggested by the Regional Plan Association (RPA) the previous year, except that the RPA had advocated for a national seashore.
 In May, the president started the process of getting Congressional approval for this move.
 The state government objected, since the neighboring Marine Park was not used.
-In the meantime, Bennett Field was only sparsely used by Coast Guard and NYPD helicopters.
+In the meantime, Floyd Bennett Field was only sparsely used by Coast Guard and NYPD helicopters.